IBRX

 How much is ImmunityBio diluting shareholders?

 ImmunityBio's share count grew 31.3% year-over-year.
-The company burned $309 million in free cash flow against only $113 million in revenue, meaning it must continually raise outside capital to fund operations.
+The company burned $309 million in free cash flow against only $113 million in revenue, so it must continually raise outside capital to fund operations.
 At this rate, a shareholder's ownership stake roughly halves every 2.5 years unless the company reaches cash-flow breakeven.

 Why is IBRX stock down 35% since its last earnings report?